yoshinyee/ushouse-sales-etl/README.md

 You can import output/house_sales.csv into Power BI for interactive visualizations.
 The ushouse.pbix file (if included) provides a sample dashboard with:

-Status count breakdown
+-Status count breakdown

-Average price by State
+-Average price by State

-Average Area (sqft) by property type and city
+-Average Area (sqft) by property type and city

 ![image](https://github.com/user-attachments/assets/e783bc7c-0631-4b77-84c9-1b40d2936336)

 ##  Author Notes